chetanbg1/cbg-microservice/README.md

 	Cross-Cutting Concerns: Inject services for logging, security, caching, or other cross-cutting concerns that are used across multiple components, avoiding code duplication and promoting a consistent approach.

 Inversion of Control -
-	Spring IoC (Inversion of Control) Container is the core of Spring Framework.
+    	inverting the control of creating objects using new keyword to container or framework Spring IoC (Inversion of Control) Container is the core of Spring Framework.
 It creates the objects, configures and assembles their dependencies, manages their entire life cycle.
 The Container uses Dependency Injection(DI) to 	manage the components that make up the application.
 It gets the information about the objects from a configuration file(XML) or Java Code or Java Annotations and Java POJO class.
 These objects are called Beans.
 Since the 		Controlling of Java objects and their lifecycle is not done by the developers, hence the name Inversion Of Control.

 	Increased Modularity and Maintainability: